 - There are a group 23 watercolours held by the Staffordshire County Museum Service, Stafford, but not on display.
 These are all of Staffordshire buildings and from 1835-45, with just a couple of exceptions including one very late view of Lichfield, possibly one of the last he did.

-- The National Library of Wales has, mainly, a series of 60 sketches of the Chapel at Caerdeon as it was being built in 1861 and 1862.
+- The National Library of Wales took over the entire Ian Cooke collection in 2020.
+This becomes the finest Petit collection in public hands so far, a complete early album and about 50 later landscapes.
+Prior to this it had a series of 60 sketches of the Chapel at Caerdeon as it was being built in 1861 and 1862.
 For Petit lovers these are interesting more for the series of doodles on the back.
 Otherwise they are a good example of architectural sketches done for a record not for exhibition or art.
-The NLW collection does however include also about 10 local landscapes and castles from around 1849 (the I album).
+The NLW collection included also about 10 local landscapes and castles from around 1849 (the I album).
 There was another small sketchbook attributed to Petit but not by him.
 This has now been corrected.

-- The V&A has a sketchbook of illustrations prepared for Remarks on Church Architecture, acquired from the printers, and two watercolours.
+- The V&A has a sketchbook of illustrations prepared from those for Remarks on Church Architecture, acquired from the printers, and two very good watercolours.